JediFonseca/mint-post-install-1.0/README.md

 the way you like.
 The script was made to be used on Linux Mint 19.x, and since Linux Mint is Ubuntu-based, It'll probably work on any ubuntu-based distro, and of course on Ubuntu itself.

-What do I need in order to use this script?
-The only pre-requisite on most distros is 'software-properties-common', which is installed by default on most Ubuntu-based distros, except for 'Elementary OS' for what I know.

 What does the script do?